 Take the road through the hilltop villages to Fozzano, the village of Colomba, where you’ll meet Corsica’s only artisan pipe-maker.

-On the way back down through the Vaddi Malli forest, take the opportunity to discover a wine estate, where the winemaker will tell you all about the history and secrets of the wines.
+On the way back down through the Vaddi Malli forest, take the opportunity to discover a wine estate, where the history and secrets of the wines will be told to you by the winemaker.

-In the evening, let yourself be carried away by the emotion of a polyphonic singing concert.
+In the evening, you’ll be carried away by the emotion of a polyphonic singing concert.

 Day 4